rubinj30/automate-sales-reporting/README.md

 # automate-sales-reporting

 ## Purpose
-This runs each monrning automatically and e-mails the specified Supervisors with their reports to send out to their teams.
+This runs each morning automatically and e-mails the specified Supervisors with their reports to send out to their teams.
 The formulas are done in Excel, so that Supervisors can add/remove items if the Salesforce data is incorrect prior to sending.

 ## How it works
 It uses a salesforce API to pull the previous days qualified leads taken and deals closed, as well a Vonage Business calling platform API for call activity.